Martha Wong: History

 Wong was born at St. Joseph Hospital in January 1939.

 Wong lived in the Houston Heights, initially within her parents' grocery business and later.
 She attended Hogg Junior High School, and then Reagan High School (now Heights High School) in Houston.
 In 1993, she became the Houston City Council's first elected Asian American Councilwoman, and was elected to three successive terms.
 She earned a bachelor's degree from the University of Texas and both a master's degree and doctorate from the University of Houston.

+Controversy

+In 2020, Wong was appointed by Governor Greg Abbott as the Chairwoman of the Texas State Library and Archives Commission.
+In 2023, she made the decision as Chair for the State of Texas to leave its membership with the American Library Association after political pressure from Republican lawmaker Brian Harrison following the election of Emily Drabinski as the President of the American Library Association.